 DISCLAIMER: Our recipes are just that, ours.
 Some are modified versions of dishes we’ve had elsewhere or old-favorites that contained animal proteins that we replaced with plant-based options, while others are a concentrated effort of trial and error.
 But all are intended to be altered by you and made to suit your tastes.
 So if you want more garlic or none at all, go for it.
 You do you ; ) Now for the serious part … periodically this site does offer health, nutrition and exercise information.
 The information provided is not intended as medical advice and is for informational purposes only.
 It is not a substitute for medical advice given by a licensed physician or other health-care professional.
 If you have any concerns or questions about your health, consult your physician and never delay obtaining medical or health related advice from your health-care professional because of something you may have read on this site.
 The use of any information provided on this site is solely at your own risk.

 Salmon from Alaska’s Prince William sound is the some of the most pristine seafood you will find anywhere in the world

 Delicious.
 Absolutely.
 Amazing.
 Yum.
 Truthfully, while this is super easy to make, there are a lot of ingredients and a lot of options.
-And while this isn’t vegan—I do […]
+And while this isn’t vegan—I do use shrimp and […]